M Idioms

 make a night/evening of (doing something)

-We decided to stay home and make a night of playing cards.
+We decided to stay home and make an evening of playing cards.

 make a note of (something)